sergey-vinnichenko/Turtle_Writes_Text/README.md

 This program can draw text in the Turtle module.
 This text must be entered through the Terminal.

 ## This Program Has Its Own Unique Font ##
-The 'symbols' folder contains the `symbols.py` file.
+The `symbols` folder contains the `symbols.py` file.
 This file contains the `how_to_draw_all_symbols.py` dictionary.
 This dictionary describes the coordinates of the points on which to write each letter.
 Each letter is drawn on a 2x4 grid.
 Here is an example:

         'A': [
                 [0, 2],